-All essential and current information about the MCAT is on the AAMC's MCAT Home.
+Essential and current information about the MCAT is provided by the AAMC.

 When should I take the MCAT?

 You should submit the primary application for allopathic medical schools (AMCAS) by the end of June.
 Most people want to know their MCAT score before submitting an application; therefore, they take the MCAT by the end of May during the year they apply, at the latest.
 It takes about 30 days to receive your score.
 The best time to take the MCAT is when you are well prepared.
 For some people this means an August test date and for others a March test date.
 A conversation with a pre-health advisor can help you decide on a test date.
 You should not plan to sit for the MCAT as practice for a future test date.
 Scores from every test date are reported to schools.

 How long will my MCAT score be valid?

 Most medical schools will accept scores that are up to three years old; however, each school has its own policy as to the oldest accepted MCAT score.
 Consult the Medical School Admission Requirements (MSAR) Online